-Tonya Jones, Music Teacher

 Phone: 828-298-2173 x 1204

 Kriya joined the Evergreen community in 2008.
 She has a Bachelors Degree in Sociology, a Masters Degree in Mental Health counseling, and post-grad studies in "high risk" youth and addictions.
 She is a Licensed Professional Counselor, an Internationally Certified Substance Abuse Prevention Specialist, a Licensed Clinical Addictions Specialist, and Licensed School Counselor.
 Kriya has experience counseling and teaching life skills to youth in alternative school settings with Juvenile Justice, pregnant and parenting teens, high-risk girls, and expelled boys.
-She has also conducted substance abuse and wellness education with college students, and substance abuse treatment with adults.
+She is a renowned substance abuse educator and parent coach, leading workshops and seminars throughout Asheville.

 Kriya also has a background in intercultural education and various expressive arts, which she weaves into her counseling and life skills education.
-She also co-chairs the school's Diversity Task Force, Health & Wellness and Service Leadership teams.
-During working and non-working hours Kriya enjoys dance, yoga, Taiko drumming, singing, gardening, cooking and time spent in the gorgeous nature of North Carolina.
+During working and non-working hours Kriya enjoys dance, yoga, singing, gardening, cooking and time spent in the gorgeous nature of North Carolina.

 Laura Branch, Librarian

 Phone: 828-298-2173 x 1103

 Laura has worked as Evergreen's librarian since 2006.
 She has a Bachelor's degree in Environmental Studies and a Masters degree in Library Sciences.
 She loves reading and sharing books with students so she can inspire them to love to read also.
 Her library is filled with Curious George dolls and she knows you're never too old for a good read-aloud or a great picture book.

 Laura loves to travel and currently co-leads yearly excursions with Evergreen middle school students.
 Hopefully, introducing our young people to our global neighbors will make for a more peaceful future for us all.
 So far she's visited six continents and hopes to reach them all someday.